PART 1230 FIREARM OWNER'S IDENTIFICATION CARD ACT : Sections Listing

 E) a physician or heath care provider licensed in this State and is in the position to know the applicant's medical condition.

-b) All application forms shall be completed accurately and, in their entirety, accompanied by all fees, and a photograph, and submitted as indicated on the application form.
+b) All application forms shall be completed accurately and, in their entirety, accompanied by all fees, and a photograph (except as provided in Section 4(a-20) of the Act), and submitted as indicated on the application form.

 1) Applicants shall pay the fee required by Section 5 of the Act, in full, when submitting their application or reapplying if the application is denied.

-2) All application fees shall be collected using the Illinois State Treasurer's E-Pay program, which is linked to the electronic FOID Card application on the Department's website.
-A processing fee will be charged in accordance with the Illinois State Treasurer's E-Pay program.
+2) All application fees shall be collected using the Illinois State Treasurer's E-Pay program, which is linked to the electronic FOID application on the Department's website.
+A convenience fee will be charged in accordance with the Illinois State Treasurer's E-Pay program.

 3) Application, renewal and replacement fees are non-refundable.

-1) An application is complete if it contains all of the information and materials required by Section 4 of the Act, as well as the requisite fee and any associated processing fee.
+1) An application is complete if it contains all of the information and materials required by the Act, including, but not limited to, Section 4, as well as the requisite fee and any associated convenience fee.

 2) If an application is rejected because it is incomplete, the applicant will not be charged an additional fee upon completing the application process.
 If an application is rejected and the applicant does not correct deficiencies of which they were notified within 60 days, the application shall be denied.